 - Connect to your network, and this time, use the new security key.
 (If the network doesn’t pop up, try to manually connect to it by typing out the name.
 It may be hidden because you deleted it before.)

-If you can connect to the router with a cable but are still struggling to fix the network security key mismatch error after trying the fixes above, then there may be something wrong with the router itself.
-Make sure to take note of any blinking error lights, and if all else fails, call the support hotline and sit through the wait until someone can help you with it.
+If you can connect to the router with your network cable but are still struggling to fix the network security key mismatch error after you have tried the fixes given above, then there may be something wrong with the router itself.
+Make sure to take note of any blinking error lights, and if nothing helps, contact the support and sit through the wait until someone can help you with it.